 |M (metastasis) 0–1||Shows if the cancer has spread (metastasised) to other parts of the body.
 M0 means the cancer has not spread; M1 means the cancer has spread.|

-These factors will also help your doctor advise you on the best treatment options.
-Usually the earlier head and neck cancer is diagnosed, the better the outcome, but people with more advanced head and neck cancer may also respond well to treatment.
-Oropharyngeal cancers associated with HPV also tend to have better outcomes.
+In most cases, the earlier head and neck cancer is diagnosed, the better the outcome, but people with more advanced head and neck cancer may also respond well to treatment.
+Oropharyngeal cancers linked with HPV also usually have better outcomes.

 This information is reviewed by